opentensor/btcli/CONTRIBUTING.md

 ### Reporting Bugs

-This section guides you through submitting a bug report for Bittensor.
+This section guides you through submitting a bug report for btcli.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.